lucydot/ChooChoo/docs/index.md

 - 📋 Create checklists for your students to work through
 - 🔗 Link checklist items to a question bank and/or tutorials
 - ❓ Enable students contributions to the question bank
-- ☑️ Use student peer-review to decide which contributions are published
+- ☑️ Use student peer-review to decide which questions are published
 - 📊 Generate online plots to summarise class progress in real time

 ## Interested?

-The quick-start guide for instructors is here (TODO: add link).
+The setup guide for instructors is [here](./instructors/setup.md).

 *Pretty-please* say hi :wave: if you are using ChooChoo - you can find my email address [here](https://lucydot.github.io/about/).
 If I know people are using it, I'm more likely to do my housework (sweeping out the old dusty code, polishing up the documentation 🧹).